Skip to main content

 Partner schools

 We work in partnership with over 40 primary and secondary schools in the Milton Keynes.
-The partnership is ever changing, depending on the requirements of our partner schools.
 We ensure that all trainees have experience of two contrasting placements in different schools.
 All our partnership schools contribute to the steering committees that shape the strategic direction of the Tommy Flowers SCITT.
-The following partnership schools have hosted trainee teachers within the last two years.
+The partnership is ever growing and schools who wish to host trainee teachers are welcome to get in touch.

 Primary Schools